Birth date: June 19, 1945

 May 14, 2009 - Suu Kyi is arrested and charged with violating the terms of her house arrest.
 This is in response to an incident earlier in the month, when American John Yettaw swam uninvited to Suu Kyi’s lakeside house.
 If convicted she faces up to five years in prison.

 May 18, 2009 - Suu Kyi’s trial on charges of government subversion begins.

-August 11, 2009 - Suu Kyi is found guilty of violating the terms of her house arrest and sentenced to 18 more months of home confinement.
+August 11, 2009 - Suu Kyi is found guilty of violating the terms of her house arrest and sentenced to three years in prison with hard labor.
+The sentence is reduced to 18 additional months of home confinement.